bpaulin/DotFiles_Ansible/README.md

 ### System

 This role configures apt to install only wanted packages, not recommend or suggested.
-It also installs usefull packages:
+It also installs useful packages:

  * curl
+ * build-essential

 ### Git